Leviathan

 .013 Obfuscated Files or Information: Encrypted/Encoded File

-Leviathan has obfuscated code using base64 and gzip compression.[2]
+Leviathan has obfuscated code using gzip compression.[2]

 Enterprise T1003 OS Credential Dumping